meeluh1/meeluh1/README.md

-# 👋 Hey there, I'm Harshvardhan!
+# 👋 Hey there, I'm Harsh!

 Welcome to my corner of GitHub!
 I'm a Computer Science student at York University, caffeine-fueled and code-powered ☕💻